Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2-follow-up_a.md

 Pagination of aggregation queries can be considered after V1 engine is deprecated.

-## Size of Queried Dataset
+## OpenSearch Data Retrieval Strategy

 OpenSearch provides several data retrival APIs that are optimized for different use cases.

-At this time, SQL plugin concerns only uses simple search API and scroll API.
+At this time, SQL plugin uses simple search API and scroll API.

-Simple search API will only return at most `window_size` number of documents where `window_size` is an index setting.
+Simple retrieval API returns at most `max_result_window` number of documents.  `max_result_window` is an index setting.

-Scroll API requests will return all documents but can incur high memory costs on OpenSearch coordination node.
+Scroll API requests returns all documents but can incur high memory costs on OpenSearch coordination node.

+Efficient implementation of pagination needs to be aware of retrival API used.
+Each retrieval strategy will be considered separately.

-This document uses *under window_size* for scenarios that can be implemented with simple search API and *over window_size* for scenarios that require scroll API to implement.
+The discussion below uses *under max_result_window* to refer to scenarios that can be implemented with simple retrieval API and *over max_result_window* for scenarios that require scroll API to implement.

-## Number of Open Cursors
-In V1 engine, number of open cursors is limited by how many open scroll requests OpenSearch supports.
-All V1 cursor context is captured by combination of cursor id returned to the client and scroll context maintained by OpenSearch node.
-SQL node does not need to do any resource management.

-This is not possible in V2 engine.
-It supports queries that require in-memory processing, such as `SELECT fieldA, fieldA*3 FROM indexA`.
-Therefore, it needs to maintain some context for each cursor.
-Therefore, it will need manage number of open cursors.

-In the simplest case, each node supports only *one open cursor*.
-This is invaluable for development but minimum viable release will need to support *multiple open cursors*.

-### SQL Node Maximum Open Cursors Specification
-This section specifies behaviour of a SQL plugin node regarding multiple open cursors.

-1. Each cursor will have a keep alive timeout.
-1. Each node will allow a maxmimum number of open cursors.
-1. When a node reached maximum number of open cursors and a client requests a new cursor, the client will recieve an error response.
-1. Each page request refreshes the keep alive timeout.
-1. When a cursor's keep alive timeout expires, the SQL plugin will delete the cursor context and clean up corresponding OpenSearch resources.
-1. Requests with expired cursor id  will recieve similar error response to requests with invalid cursor id.
-1. Cursor keep alive timeout is set to the  `plugins.sql.cursor.keep_alive` SQL plugin setting.
-1. Maximum number of open cursors is defined by `plugins.sql.cursor.max_open` SQL plugin setting.

-Note that logically `plugins.sql.cursor.max_open` governs the size of "cursor resource pool."
-While each cursor is bound a to a single SQL plug node, this is a per-node setting.
-It will become a cluster setting if we add shared cursor context as described in the following section.

 ## SQL Node Load Balancing
 V1 SQL engine supports *sql node load balancing* -- a cursor request can be routed to any SQL node in a cluster.

-This is trivial in V1 engine because of context-free nature of V1 cursors but needs to be implemented for V2 cursors.

-Implementing this for V2 cursors will make cursor context shared between all nodes in the cluster.
-Any node that recieves a SQL request with a cursor id will then responsible for updating the shared cursor context.

-This adds significant complexity.
-In discussion with Amazon team it was flagged as not necessary to deprecate V1 engine.
+This is achieved by encoding all data necessary to retrieve the next page in the `cursor_id`.

+This implmentation will use similar approach.
-# Delivery Breakdown
+# Implementation Plan

+In all scenarios below, if v2 engine cannot paginate a query, the query will be passed to the v1 engine.

+Each phase can be committed separately.

-## Phase 1 - Minimum V1 Parity
+## Phase 1
-1. filter-and-project queries, under window_size, one open cursor, single coordination node.
-1. filter-and-project queries, under window_size, multiple open cursors, single coordination node.
-1. filter-and-project queries, over window_size, one open cursor, single coordination node.
-1. filter-and-project queries, over window_size, multiple open cursors, single coordination node.

-## Phase 3 - SQL Node Load Balancing
+Goal of this phase is to support pagination in v2 engine for simplest queries -- `SELECT * FROM index` with small datasets but in all scenarios.

+1. Under max_result_window, no load balancing.
-1. filter-and-project queries, under window_size, one open cursor, sql node load balancing.
+1. Under max_result_window, with load balancing.

+## Phase 2
+Goal of this phase is to support getting arbitrarily large datasets, done in two stages:
-1. filter-and-project queries, over window_size, one open cursor, sql node load balancing.
+1. Over max_result_window, no load balancing.
-1. filter-and-project queries, under window_size, multiple open cursors, sql node load balancing.
+1. Over max_result_window, with load balancing.
-1. filter-and-project queries, over window_size, multiple open cursors, sql node load balancing

-## Phase 4 - Aggregation Queries
+## Phase 3
-Pagination of aggregation queries will be considered separately.
-V1 engine does not support this therefore its not necessary to deperecate it.
+Support queries with `WHERE` and `ORDER` by clauses.
+The focus of this phase will be on sharing query context for the paginated query between all SQL nodes in the cluster.